atomic-app/boilerplate-android-sdk/README.md

 <br><br><br><br><br>
 <img src="home_activity.png" width="500" />
 <br><br><br><br><br>
-This screen shows any cards your account has active in the container.
+This screen shows the card count your account has active in the container.
 This will update live if new cards are sent.
 Tapping <code>LOGOUT</code> with call <code>AACSDK.logout()</code> which will clear all data and pop you back to the start activity.

 Tapping `CARDS` will load the stream container fragment.